odoo/owl/doc/component.md

 #### `willUpdateProps(nextProps)`

 The willUpdateProps is an asynchronous hook, called just before new props are set.
-This is useful if the component needs some asynchronous task performed, depending on the props (for example, assuming that the props are some record Id, fetching the record data).
+This is useful if the component needs to perform an asynchronous task, depending on the props (for example, assuming that the props are some record Id, fetching the record data).

 ```javascript